Racist screenwriter isn’t an archetype you see a lot of in Hollywood. But racism in screenwriting is all too common.

 Yet we’ve had writers sending us screenplays who don’t quite get that.
 In most cases, their scripts are loaded with quiet, subtle moments, rather than overt bigotry (although we’ve had those too)—moments that add up to a statement, or even just a vibe, which helps perpetuate stereotypes, or helps, however unwittingly, reinforce a narrative that may be grossly inaccurate and harmful.

 In some instances, we’ve been able to point these out constructively to the writer.
 Many writers appreciate the notes.
 Some writers, however, don’t take such criticism too well.
 They’re happy to accuse us of trying to be “PC.”
 Or, they lambaste us for being “ignorant” to the “fact” that “racism is over,” pointing to the Cosby Show, or Barack Obama.

-Only if you understand what racism actually is, can you avoid it in your screenwriting.
+Only if you understand what racism actually is, can you avoid being a racist screenwriter, or avoid racist screenwriting.
 If you limit your definition of it to cross burning and brownshirts and goose-stepping Nazis, and fail to recognize it as a social and political force, and how enmeshed it is in our society—from policing and judicial inequities, to economic advantages and disadvantages—don’t be surprised if you’re called out on it, or if a producer doesn’t call you back.

 # 2 Don’t whitewash history in order to serve your story

 Many, many of the scripts that have come through my company get history right.
 And then some get it wrong.
 But the worst are the ones where they get it half-right, and the other half is filled up with what can only be described as self-serving pseudohistory.